 See my guide to the autolyse technique for more information on its benefits and why I used it with these baguettes.

 To the mixing bowl, add the liquid levain, salt, and the rest of the reserved water.

 Mix in the bowl for 5-8 minutes until the dough starts to smooth out some.
 Alternatively, you could scoop the dough out to the counter and slap/fold (French fold) the dough until you see medium development (my preference and it took me about 5 minutes of mixing).

-At the end of mixing the dough won’t look incredibly smooth or strong, it’ll still look shaggy and feel slightly slack.
+At the end of mixing, the dough won’t look incredibly smooth or firm; it’ll still look shaggy and feel slightly slack.
 Further strength will be imparted during bulk fermentation physically (through stretch and folds) and organically (through fermentation itself).

 Transfer the dough to a tub or thick-walled bowl for bulk fermentation.

 4. Warm Bulk Fermentation – 2:00 p.m. to 3:45 p.m.